Occupational Safety and Health/Disaster Prevention

 1. Safe Corporate Climate Cultivation Working Groups

-In line with the its “Safety First” philosophy, the DIC Group works to foster a safety-conscious corporate culture.
-In fiscal year 2011, personnel in charge of safety at plants belonging to DIC and subsidiary DIC Graphics created Safe Corporate Climate Cultivation working groups.
-In addition to meeting regularly to discuss and exchange proposals regarding safety policies and measures, these working groups advise the Sustainability Committee and other bodies and promote a variety of key initiatives.
+In line with its “Safety First” philosophy, the DIC Group works to foster a safety-conscious corporate culture.
+In fiscal year 2011, personnel in charge of safety at plants belonging to DIC and DIC Graphics created Safe Corporate Climate Cultivation working groups, which meet regularly to discuss and exchange proposals regarding safety policies and measures, which are incorporated into Responsible Care initiatives.

 TOPICS